Everything you need to know about the planning and strategies behind employee engagement programs

 An important note: The "how" is highly dependent on your budget.
 Keep the initial budget exercise into consideration during the process of building your Employee Engagement Plan.

-An Employee Engagement Plan is constructed of two basic building blocks: tactics and initiatives.
+An Employee Engagement Program is constructed of two basic building blocks: tactics and initiatives.

 Tactics are the main drivers.
 Think about it like this—you have an overarching goal to lose 20 lbs.
 You can utilize various tactics such as cardio exercise, weight training, diet, to reach your goal.
 However, each tactic should be broken down further into concrete initiatives.
 For example, "cardio exercise" can be broken down into precise actions, such as running, spinning, swimming, etc.